na-na-hi/renget/archive/iftod.md

 \>Not to hunt, mind
 \>Just to stay at camp and act as 'stress relievers'
 \>As rough as a life of being fucked and raped for a living is, it beats your old job of stirring the soup back at the canteen
-\>At least you aren't in constant danger of falling into a giant pot of boiling stew and being cooked alive...
+\>At least you aren't in constant danger of falling into a giant pot of boiling stew and being cooked alive...%%

 ---
 ###*Paolumu*